Faced with daily aggressions, our hair can become weakened, leading to the dreaded breakage and unwanted split ends.

 2. How to integrate an effective hair care routine to combat this situation?

 Once a week, it is recommended to apply a nourishing hair mask to deeply revitalize the hair fiber.
-Masks made from natural ingredients like coconut oil, honey, or avocado are particularly beneficial for hydrating and strengthening the hair.
+Masks made with natural ingredients like coconut oil, honey, or avocado are particularly beneficial for hydrating and strengthening the hair.

 What are the best natural ingredients to use to nourish hair and prevent the problem?